 Apple started out with just 220,000 locations back in September 2014, and the number has grown month after month, despite initial resistance from competing mobile payment platforms.

-At the Code Commerce event on December 6, Apple Pay head Jennifer Bailey noted that a whopping 4 million locations in the U.S. now support Apple Pay.
+At the Code Commerce event on December 6, Apple Pay head Jennifer Bailey noted that 4 million locations in the U.S. now support Apple Pay.
 That represents around 35 percent of retailers, and this number will only grow, Bailey said.
 Next year, GAP will join the burgeoning ranks of Apple Pay-savvy retailers, and the Silicon Valley tech giant hopes to go after other large retailers.

 And while Apple would obviously love to see growing rates of adoption for its mobile payment system, Bailey said that it doesn’t necessarily have to do so at the expense of EMV chip cards.
 “Knocking EMV is not necessarily the way to go,” she noted, “I think it’s to increase acceptance and work with great partners.”